The reduction of the allowances given by the ruler reduces the tax revenue

 His days were prosperous, and his realm was well organized.

-In this connection, one should disregard the fact that dynasties (centered) in great cities often infringe upon justice and still are not ruined.
-It should be known that this is the result of a relationship that exists between such infringements and the situation of the urban population.
+Dynasties centered in great cities often infringe on justice and still are not ruined because of a relationship between such infringements and the situation of the urban population.

 Its consequences will become visible only after some time.
 Thus, the dynasty which committed the infringements (of justice) may be replaced before the city is ruined.